The Dramatic Continuum

 The second phase of redemption is easily identified as the Renewal Phase.
 In this phase, the believer is primarily involved in the conquest and expulsion of that essential sin motive (self-determination) and its resultant external expressions in her everyday life.

-In phase three, what might be very accurately called the Fruitful Phase (or the mature phase), the believer is primarily involved in continuing the cultivation of, and giving practical expressions to, the renewed character essence that the Living Christ has empowered within him or her.
+In phase three, what might be very accurately called the Fruitful Phase (or the Mature Phase), the believer is primarily involved in continuing the cultivation of, and giving practical expressions to, the renewed character essence that the Living Christ is now empowering within him or her.

 The Experiential Steps

 So, these are the larger segments of the redemptive work.
-But now, let’s look at the actual experiential steps which we all encounter as we pursue a friendship with God.
+But now, let’s look at the actual experiential steps which we all encounter as God initiates and we begin pursue a friendship with Him.
 This is what might very appropriately be called the “Street View” of our personal redemption.

 Typically, our first awareness of what God is doing to stimulate a relationship with us comes as we begin to feel a kind of drawing.
 This stimulation could probably best be described as simply a growing personal awareness of God.